openstack/tacker/doc/source/devref/vnfd_template_description.rst

 Connection Points
 -----------------
 Connection point is used to connect the internal virtual link or outside virtual link.
-It may be a virtual port, a virtual NIC address, a physical port or a physical NIC address.
+It may be a virtual NIC or a SR-IOV NIC.
 Each connection point has to bind to a VDU.
 A CP always requires a virtual link and a virtual binding associated with it.

 A code snippet for virtual NIC (Connection Point) without anti-spoof protection and are accessible by the user.
 CP1 and CP2 are connected to